Stan Freberg: Television

 Beginning in 1949, Freberg and Butler provided voices and were the puppeteers for Bob Clampett's puppet series, Time for Beany, a triple Emmy Award winner (1950, 1951, 1953). which was broadcast live on KTLA in Los Angeles, and distributed nationwide via kinescope by the Paramount Television Network, the pioneering children's TV show garnered considerable acclaim.
 Among its fans was Albert Einstein, who once reportedly interrupted a high-level conference by announcing, "You will have to excuse me, gentlemen.
 It is time for Beany."

 Freberg made television guest appearances on The Ed Sullivan Show and other TV variety shows, usually with Orville the Moon Man, his puppet from outer space; he reached through the bottom of Orville's flying saucer to control the puppet's movements and turned away from the camera when he delivered Orville's lines.
 Freberg had his own ABC special, Stan Freberg Presents the Chun King Chow Mein Hour: Salute to the Chinese New Year (February 4, 1962), but he garnered more laughs when he was a guest on late night talk shows.

 A piece from Freberg's show was used frequently on Offshore Radio in the UK in the ’60s: "You may not find us on your TV".
 Other on-screen television roles included The Monkees (1966) and The Girl from U.N.C.L.E.
 (1967).
 Federal Budget Review was a 1982 (copyright 1980) PBS television special lampooning the federal government.
 In 1996, he portrayed the continuing character of Mr. Parkin on Roseanne, and both Freberg and his son had roles in the short-lived Weird Al Show in 1997.

 Advertising

-Freberg founded the Los Angeles-based advertising agency called Freberg Limited, which produced many memorable radio and television commercials.
+Freberg founded the Los Angeles-based advertising agency Freberg Limited, which produced radio and television commercials.
 Two of his largest clients were General Motors and Mellon Bank.
 He is noted for introducing satire to the field of advertising and revolutionized the industry by influencing staid ad agencies to imitate his style into their previously dead-serious commercials.
-Freberg is also known for his affinity with the radio platform, stating that it is a special medium capable of stretching the imagination more than television.
+Freberg had an affinity with the radio platform, stating that it is a special medium capable of stretching the imagination more than television.

 Freberg's long list of successful ad campaigns includes: